Slemmie/sl/README.md

-# Template stuff for ICPC style contests (mostly Codeforces)
+# Template stuff for ICPC style contests
 This is public mostly for documentation purposes